scripting/subscriptionListCleanup/README.md

 I had a lot of OPML subscription lists from previous feed reading apps, and I wanted to speed up the process of getting them into my FeedLand database, and keep the no longer functional ones out of the database.

 #### Possible mods

-It could be modified to read a local file instead of reading it over the net.
-My files just happened to be in folders on a server, so this way was more convenient.

 It's probably a good idea to look at the OPML file it generates in Drummer, because some of the feeds, while they may be valid RSS, Atom or RDF, haven't been updated in a long time.
 Alternatively you could make this app smarter by checking the result from reallysimple.readFeed and seeing how long it' has been since there's been a new item, and not passing it of if it's been too long.